Homeless Woman Cradling Dead Newborn Baby Alarmed Passerby In Midtown NYC

 The newborn will be examined by the city’s medical examiner for the cause of death and the young mother was taken to Mt.
 Sinai West.
 The police are investigating the death of the baby.

 The mother will undergo an evaluation.
-Police have determined the woman had no prior arrests and at this point, there are no immediate charges this woman is facing.
+Police have determined the woman had no prior arrests and at this point, she faces no immediate charges.
 This heartbreaking story sounds similar to another incident about 16 years ago.

-A homeless woman in a wheel chair was found by homeless outreach workers holding a dead baby, who was also a baby newborn boy.
-The woman had open sores on her legs and was deemed “emotionally disturbed.
+A homeless woman in a wheel chair was found by homeless outreach workers holding a dead newborn baby, who was also a boy.
+The woman had open sores on her legs and was deemed “emotionally disturbed.”
 She had been living in the subway, she told police.
 She had found a passageway inside Penn Station.

 She was also a resident of a local homeless shelter on and off.
 She couldn’t give the police an exact time of the baby’s birth or death, but police at the time believed the baby to be no more than a few days old.
 She said she had given birth to the baby boy somewhere inside the subway station.